mastercodeon31415/copyparty-playit-android/README.md

 You must ```exit``` the chroot and then run ```copyparty ``` to start copyparty.
 You can pass any arguments you need with the shell alias.

 Then simply run copyparty or playit
+Note: This will take up about 3.3gb of space after the Installation is finished.

 Demo video i posted to youtube